dstackai/dstack/docs/docs/concepts/services.md

     1. Doesn't work if your `chat_template` uses `bos_token`.
 As a workaround, replace `bos_token` inside `chat_template` with the token content itself.
     2. Doesn't work if `eos_token` is defined in the model repository as a dictionary.
 As a workaround, set `eos_token` manually, as shown in the example above (see Chat template).
-    3. Only works if you're using Text Generation Inference.
-Support for vLLM and other serving frameworks is coming later.

     If you encounter any other issues, please make sure to file a [GitHub issue](https://github.com/dstackai/dstack/issues/new/choose).

 ## Run the configuration